-Firstly, learning how to use chopsticks on the fly, won’t fly!
-Most restaurants do have forks and by all means, use them, but doing a crash course on Youtube and practicing at a home will stand for you later.
+Firstly, learning how to use chopsticks on the fly won’t fly!
+Most restaurants do have forks and, by all means, use them, but doing a crash course on Youtube and practising at home will stand for you later.

 Now, language barriers over dinner don’t mix.
-It’s handy learning a few words before you land, just to make things easier.
-Having said that, manners are manners, no matter the country or language so knowing some goes a long way.
+It’s handy learning a few words before you land to make things easier.
+Having said that, manners are manners, no matter the country or language, so knowing some goes a long way.
 We don’t have to cover basics like being on your phone or chewing loudly.
 However, slurping loudly isn’t much of a problem in Japan.

 In the UK or anywhere else, slurping while dining will only get you dirty looks.
 If you happen to stumble into one of the many ramen spots in Japan, don’t be shocked if your date is slurping noodles like it’s their last meal on earth.
 In Japan, it shows appreciation to the chef.

 Respect is embedded into Japanese Culture

 Okyakusama wa kamisama is a term that means ‘the guests are god.’

 Japan is a customer-valued country, and respect is everything.
 Therefore, endless amounts of effort ensure that customers are well looked after.

 Some do and act as if they are ‘higher’ or essential.
 Not a good look to have, especially during a date.
 Show you’re not just another loud Gaijin, fresh off the boat.
 Be extra polite, smile, and show appreciation to the staff, and before you know it, that first date is followed by a second.

 No Tip Rule